theochem/BFit/README.md

     * Positive definite kinetic energy density.

-KL-FPI Models of Atomic Densities
+Final Models of Fitting Atomic Densities
 ------------------------------------------
 The final model of fitting the atomic densities using the Kullback-Leibler (KL) divergence fixed point iteration method can be accessed by opening the file `./bfit/data/kl_fpi_results.npz` with numpy.